Why Ceviche Is My Go-To Refreshing Summer Dish

 - Nutrition facts do not include tortilla chips or tostadas.

-- How do I know when the shrimp is safe to eat?
-The shrimp should have an opaque appearance (instead of transparent — it will be firmer and appear white and pink).
+- The shrimp should have an opaque appearance (instead of transparent — it will be firmer and appear white and pink).

 Let us know your thoughts!